 The focus of ergodic theory is the study of measure-preserving dynamical systems which, despite their deterministic nature, display chaotic, "random-like" behaviours.
-One of the fundamental manifestations of chaos in measure-preserving dynamical systems is mixing.
+One of the fundamental manifestations of chaos in measure-preserving dynamical systems is $mixing^1$.
 In probabilistic language, mixing means that any two observables become asymptotically independent under the action of the dynamics, or, in other words, their correlations decay.
 More in general, a measure-preserving system is k-mixing if the multiple correlations between any k observables decay.
-Although it has been proven that several mixing systems are also mixing of all orders (i.e., k-mixing for all $k \ge 2$ ), the general question whether 2-mixing implies mixing of all orders remains a famous open problem in ergodic theory (the so-called Rohlin Problem).
+Although it has been proven that several mixing systems are also mixing of all orders (i.e., k-mixing for all $k \ge 2$), the general question whether 2-mixing implies mixing of all orders remains a famous open problem in ergodic theory (the so-called Rohlin Problem).

 Once that a given system is known to be mixing or k-mixing, it is of fundamental importance, especially for applications, to estimate how fast the correlations between smooth observables decay.
-This has been done successfully for several "highly chaotic" (hyperbolic) systems and for some parabolic ones.
+This has been done successfully for several "highly chaotic" (hyperbolic) systems [3, 21] and for some parabolic ones [5].
 The adjective parabolic refers to those dynamical systems which display an intermediate regime between ordered ergodic (elliptic) systems and highly chaotic (hyperbolic) ones.
 Important examples of such systems are smooth area-preserving flows on surfaces, unipotent flows on quotients of semisimple Lie groups, nilflows on nilmanifolds, and their smooth perturbations, in particular their time-changes.
-Parabolic flows are known to be typically mixing, but with a slow (namely, polynomial) rate, see, e.g., [1, 5, 6, 7, 8, 10, 11, 16, 17, 19, 20] and references therein for a complete panorama.
+Parabolic flows are known to be typically mixing, but with a slow (namely, polynomial) rate, see, e.g., [1, 6, 7, 8, 9, 11, 12, 17, 20] and references therein for a complete panorama.

 The aim of the present proposal for a PhD research project is to advance the current knowledge on mixing properties, in particular on higher order mixing, for smooth parabolic flows, both homogeneous and non-homogeneous.
 There have been several new developments in this direction in recent years, but the current state of the art is far from satisfactory.
 We believe that the open questions we describe in this proposal can be addressed by a PhD student and positive answers will attract attention from the scientific community working in parabolic dynamics.
+Also the PhD student will find sufficient know-how in the ergodic theory group (Davide Ravotti, Roland Zweimüller, in addition to the supervisor Bruin) to find a helpful soundboard.